-|Acupuncture for Treatment of Facial
+|Acupuncture for Treatment of Myo-Fascial / Facial Pain

 What is Acupuncture?

 Acupuncture is the stimulation of special points on the body, usually by the insertion of fine needles.
 Acupuncture

 points are seen to correspond to physiological and anatomical features such as peripheral nerve junctions and

 diagnosis is made in purely conventional terms (as opposed to using Traditional Chinese Medicine terms).

 relate to various patterns of headache.

-|Diagram Showing Some Neck Trigger Points That Give
+|Diagrams Showing Head & Neck Trigger Points

 What happens during a treatment?